The Purpose of the Blood of Jesus Christ

 Hebrews 4:16 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.

-Jesus Christ Shed His Blood Once for All
+Divine Purpose of the Blood of Jesus Fulfilled: He Shed His Blood Once for All

-Christ’s atonement is the only and last acceptable atonement (payment) for sin.
+This is one perfect blood, once for all, for everyone, forever!
+Christ’s atonement is the only sufficient and acceptable atonement (payment) for sin.
 The Bible refers to it as “once for all” sacrifice as you will see in the passages below.

 1 Peter 3:18 For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit: